top of page

 Growing conditions:

 To cultivate rich, moist living soil, leave a layer of leaves or mulch on the soil, or best, plant lots of plants to cover the ground.
-The plants will transfer the sun's energy, which is converted into sugars through photosynthesis, by pumping about 50% of the sugars into the soil to feed the soil organisms.
-They, in turn, feed the plants with minerals and water, and build the soil structure that plants prefer.
+A living mulch, meaning plants transfer the sun's energy, which is converted into sugars through photosynthesis, by pumping about 50% of the sugars into the soil to feed the soil organisms.
+The soil organisms, in turn, feed the plants with minerals and water, and build the soil structure that plants prefer.

 Pawpaws are juglone-tolerant and can grow close to black walnut trees.